pshegde123/native_chat_app/README.md

 This app is developed as a part of CareerFoundry coursework.

-Chat App is a real-time messaging app that allows users to send text, images, and location data while monitoring their network connection status.
+Chat App is a mobile chat application built with React Native and Expo.
+It provides users with a seamless chat experience where they can send messages, share images, and their location.
+The app uses Google Firebase for real-time data storage and authentication.
 It supports offline mode and syncs data when the connection is restored.

 ## Features
 - Developed using **Expo**